 - Tiki has a fundamentally superior Version Lifecycle Management and model, which makes upgrades much much easier.

 - AvanTech has a policy to upstream all fixes and enhancements, as Red Hat does.

 Technology constantly evolves and, therefore, Tiki's integrated feature set allows you to take advantage of new possibilities.
-For example, Tiki recently migrated to use the Bootstrap front-end framework, and all Tiki features were converted and updated.
+For example, when Tiki migrated to use the Bootstrap front-end framework, all Tiki features were converted and updated.
 In contrast, a similar change could never be achieved for all the 17,000 Drupal modules or all the 40,000 WordPress plugins.

 - MediaWiki's role is to power Wikipedia.
 It will never become a general purpose collaboration and communication tool.

 See also: https://pluginproblems.com/